Bored Panda works better on our iPhone app

 That avoidance can contribute to more stress and anxiety.
 Either way, a guilt trip can create an unhealthy imbalance in your relationship.
 To get back to center and maintain your relationship, you need a smart response.
 By checking in with yourself, setting boundaries, and communicating directly and with grace, you can stop a guilt trip while preserving your sense of self and protecting your relationship.

-Valorie Burton, positive psychology coach and author of books like Let Go of the Guilt: Stop Beating Yourself Up and Take Back Your Joy, says, “Authentic guilt is an inner compass.
+Valorie Burton, positive psychology coach and author of the books Let Go of the Guilt: Stop Beating Yourself Up and Take Back Your Joy, says, “Authentic guilt is an inner compass.
 When we use it wisely, it helps us make choices we won’t regret later.”

-The problem comes when we allow “false guilt” to hijack our actions in reaction to feelings of guilt.
-As Burton says, “Unlike authentic guilt, false guilt is the feeling you’ve done something wrong, even though you haven’t done something wrong.”
+Burton adds, “Unlike authentic guilt, false guilt is the feeling you’ve done something wrong, even though you haven’t done something wrong.”

 In the comments, Redditors immediately slammed the colleague, with one person saying, “It’s so nice to read about someone who protects their partner from being taken advantage of.
 Absolutely NTA.”